United States in the Korean War

-The military history of the United States during the Korean War began in the context of the defeat of Japan by the Allied Powers in World War II which heralded the end to 35 years of Japanese occupation of the Korean Peninsula and led to the peninsula being divided into two zones; a northern zone occupied by the Soviet Union and a southern zone occupied by the United States.
-After negotiations on reunification failed, the latter became the Republic of Korea or South Korea in August 1948 while the former became the Democratic People's Republic of Korea or North Korea in September 1948.
+The military history of the United States in Korea began after the defeat of Japan by the Allied Powers in World War II.
+This brought an end to 35 years of Japanese occupation of the Korean peninsula and led to the peninsula being divided into two zones; a northern zone occupied by the Soviet Union and a southern zone occupied by the United States.
+After negotiations on reunification, the latter became the Republic of Korea or South Korea in August 1948 while the former became the Democratic People's Republic of Korea or North Korea in September 1948.
+In June 1949, after the establishment of the Republic of Korea, the U.S. military completely withdrew from the Korean Peninsula.

 In 1950, a North Korean invasion began the Korean War, which saw extensive U.S.-led U.N. intervention in support of the South, while the North received support from China and from the Soviet Union.
-Some 1,780,000 Americans served in the war, with 36,574 killed, 103,284 wounded, and 4,714 taken as prisoners of war.

-The president of the United States at the start of the war was Harry S. Truman, while at the end of the war the country was led by Dwight Eisenhower, who took over from Truman in January 1953.
-A controversial event in the war domestically was when President Truman fired General Douglas MacArthur in April 1951.
-Another point of controversy were the Chinese and North Korean allegations that the U.N. forces engaged in biological warfare.
-Ultimately, the war became a major issue in the November 1952 presidential election, and aided Eisenhower's victory.
+The United States entered the war led by president Harry S. Truman, and ended the war led by Dwight D. Eisenhower, who took over from Truman in January 1953.
+The war was a major issue in the November 1952 presidential election, and aided Eisenhower's victory.